 There are two main areas for tourists to stay at in Osaka City, either in Namba or around Osaka station.
-There are different options on getting to the city depending on which your hotel is closer to.
+There are different options on getting to the city depending on which your hotel is close to.

 For the Namba area where we stayed this time you have either:

 - the limited express Rapi:t train to Nankai Namba Station which runs roughly every half hour, will take 35-40 minutes and costs Y1430 or

 - the Airport limousine bus has transfers to JR Namba which takes 65 minutes and cost Y1050.